MBA

 What is a deferred MBA program?

+Let’s get into the details, starting with a key definition.
 Deferred MBA programs let you apply without work experience as an early-career prospective MBA student.
 Deferred programs get you around that tricky problem of work history when your goals are clear but your resume is still short.

 You can apply to deferred MBA programs in the last year of your undergraduate or Master’s study.
-Then, once you’re pre-admitted, you get some time, usually about two years, to stay focused on your current work and studies before commencing on your MBA deferred admission program.
+Then, once you’re pre-admitted, you get some time, usually about two years, to stay focused on your current work and studies before commencing your MBA program.
+Your deferred MBA program study won’t be any less prestigious than going the traditional route with your applications.

 Most students who score with MBA deferred admission programs already have a pretty clear career path in mind and know that an MBA will be part of their rise to the top of a profession like finance or consulting.
 In order to succeed with deferred MBA admissions, you’ll need to be able to show current strong academics and plenty of leadership potential.

-Benefits of a deferred MBA program
+Benefits of a Deferred MBA Program

+Getting admitted to a deferred program isn’t just a boost to your ego.
+You reap real benefits from being on the ball this early in the game.
 Earning an MBA boosts the average salary you can expect to earn post-graduation.
 And, when you secure your seat ahead of the game through deferred MBA admissions, you have the mental freedom and flexibility to get started innovating, experimenting, and finding your own peak style of play.

 A deferred MBA acceptance is a great thing to have in your back pocket if you want to explore the startup sector, for one thing!
 Go ahead and try that gig in an industry you’re surprisingly interested in because you’ve got your Harvard MBA deferral secured and now you’ve got the time.